srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_13-deploy-and-debug-custom-azure-iot-edge-module.md

     This route specifies the **Destination** value of `$upstream`.
 This sends all messages from the Source of this route to the Azure IoT Hub service within Microsoft Azure.

-    > [!NOTE] For more information on the configuration of Message Routing with Azure IoT Hub and IoT Edge Module, reference the following links:
+    > **Note**:  For more information on the configuration of Message Routing with Azure IoT Hub and IoT Edge Module, reference the following links:
     > * [Learn how to deploy modules and establish routes in IoT Edge](https://docs.microsoft.com/en-us/azure/iot-edge/module-composition)
     > * [IoT Hub message routing query syntax](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-devguide-routing-query-syntax)